Privacy Policy

 - not to use the data for their own purposes.

-10.3 Independent controllers (own responsibility)
+10.3 Independent data controllers (own responsibility)

 - Payment service providers (e.g. PayPal)